fbpx

 Katie Guzenko is a Financial Literacy Counselor.
 Katie joined BCS because of her deep interest in personal finance and a desire to help others.
 She meets with families for financial counseling sessions as well as teaching re$tart.

-Matias Castano is a Financial Literacy Counselor (bilingual in Spanish).
+Matias Castano is a Financial Literacy Counselor.
 He meets with families for financial counseling sessions as well as teaching re$tart.

 Beka Dorr is the Financial Literacy Administrator.
 She oversees the behind-the-scenes and administrative tasks for the department.